-A Guide to Fence Laws in Austin, TX
+2024 Guide to Fence Laws in Austin, Texas

 Are you thinking about replacing or repairing your fence in Austin, Texas?
 As a homeowner, there are certain ordinances you need to be aware of before building a new fence.
 You’ll need to check each level of government for these rules.
 For example, state laws may govern fence permits, city code may cover zoning, and you may even have applicable homeowners association, or HOA, rules for your specific neighborhood.